 BESSY II Radiation Safety Requirements

-Presumably starting 27th of April 2020, most of the experiment hall of BESSY II (i.e. the area between the outer walls and the shielding walls*) will no longer be a controlled area but a surveillance area, and the users working there are no longer required to have the status as radiation workers.
-Access to surveillance areas can be granted without radiation passport, confirmation letter and RPDC; but we do need your SSR number, so you can be given a personal albedo dosimeter**.
+Since 1st of May 2020, most of the experiment hall of BESSY II (i.e. the area outside the outer shielding walls*) is not a controlled area but a monitored area, and the users working there are no longer required to have the status as radiation workers.
+Access to our monitored areas can be granted without radiation passport, confirmation letter and RPDC, since - from experience - working there does not result in a personal dose > 1 mSv/a; but we do need your SSR number (PDF certificate from BfS), so you can be given a personal albedo dosimeter**.
 All other requirements and restrictions listed below will remain unchanged.